-Kirven Law, LLC has experience in all types of criminal representation as attorney Stacy M. Kirven was previously a public defender with the Wyoming State Public Defender Office.
+Kirven Law, LLC has experience in all types of criminal representation as attorney Stacy M. Kirven is a contract Assistant Deputy Public Defender with the Office of the State Public Defender Office for the State of Wyoming.
 She also assisted attorneys in the Colorado Public Defender Capital Offenses Unit and the Wyoming Public Defender Office during her tenure in law school.

 From a DUI to more serious offenses, Stacy can help negotiate the best deal or take your matter to a jury trial.